 In general, Ph.D. students are required to elect 1 – 2 courses from other departments.
 However, it is sufficient to take one graduate level course from the Department of Mathematics.
 Ph.D. students are also encouraged to take courses in Computer Science as well as in application areas such as Biology or Economics.
 The elected course(s) must be approved by the major advisor of a student.
 Under certain circumstances, a major advisor can exempt his/her student from the above requirement, if the student has had internships or RA’s in interdisciplinary areas.
 The Department has no requirement on foreign languages.

 The first formal departmental requirement for the Ph.D. program is successfully passing the Ph.D.
-Qualifying Examination which is a written test of certain basic courses to the program.
-The next requirement is passing of the General Examination which is given as an oral test and covers aspects of Applied Statistics, Linear Models, Probability Theory and Statistics.
+Qualifying Examination, which is a written test for certain basic courses in the program.
+The next requirement is passing the General Examination which is given as an oral test and covers aspects of Applied Statistics, Linear Models, Probability Theory, and Statistics.
 The preparation of a dissertation then follows which must present an original contribution to the general area of Statistics and/or Probability.
+A Ph.D. degree must include at least 15 credits of GRAD 6950 (Doctoral Dissertation Research).
 The final requirement of the program is a defense of the Ph.D. dissertation before an audience of interested members of the department.

 - Ph.D.
-Qualifying Examination: within 3 semesters from start of program.
+Qualifying Examination: within 3 semesters from the start of the program.

-- General Examination: within 6 semesters from start of program.
+- General Examination: within 6 semesters from the start of the program.

 - Ph.D.
-Thesis Defense: no later than 5 years from start of program.
+Thesis Defense: no later than 5 years from the start of the program.